NalleBerg/LinuxSystemViewer/README.md

 	`LSV_ENABLE_DEBUG_LOGGER` is enabled.
 Runtime logging still requires the environment variable `LSV_DEBUG=1` (or `true`) to actually write logs.
-- Logs are deliberately written to the system temp dir to avoid persistent files in user folders or inside AppImages.
+- Logs are deliberately written to the system temp dir to avoid persistent files in user folders or inside packaged artifacts.

 Why this model
 - Respect for users' machines: the application is intended to be read-only for